Henry West Breyer Sr. House

 The Henry W. Breyer Sr. House, also known as Haredith and officially known today as the Cheltenham Township Municipal Building, is an historic property which is located in Elkins Park, Montgomery County, Pennsylvania, United States.

 Added to the National Register of Historic Places in 2004, it is located across the street from National Historic Landmark Beth Sholom Synagogue.

 History and architectural features

 Built in 1915, this historic structure is a large 2 1/2-story, irregularly-shaped, stone dwelling, which was designed in the Colonial Revival style.
 It features a full-height porch supported by four Doric order columns.
 Also located on the property is a contributing garage.
 The house was built by Henry W. Breyer Sr., owner of Breyers Ice Cream.
 The house was purchased by Cheltenham Township in 1956, and was then converted to office space.

-It was added to the National Register of Historic Places in 2004.
-It is located across the street from National Historic Landmark Beth Sholom Synagogue.